A MARRIAGE OF CIRCUMSTANCE

-London businessmen were convinced that here, on what was the every edge of this tiny village was the perfect spot for their home in the suburbs.
+London businessmen were convinced that here, on what was the every edge of a tiny village, was the perfect spot for their home in the suburbs.

 FRANCES VILLEBOIS (nee MISS READ)

-It is nor known whether the 'Villebois' family built Feltham Place, but they was the first owners of it and was residents for over 30 years.
-Frances and William villebois was (Huguenot refugees).
-Parish Registers shed a little light on the family, as they show the baptisms of their children between 1771 & 1782.
-Mrs villebois became a widow shortly after that date.
-Land tax record of 1785 she is recorded as the proprietor of the sizeable estate, and other houses and land in Feltham. the marriage of two of the villbois daughters is recorded in 1793 of Jane Maria and in 1815 of Charlotte.
-Frances died before seeing her last daughter married.
+It is nor known whether the Villebois family built Feltham Place, but they were its first owners and resided there for over 30 years.
+Frances and William Villebois were Huguenot refugees.
+Parish registers shed a little light on the family, as they show the baptisms of their children between 1771 & 1782.
+Mrs Villebois became a widow shortly after that date.
+In the land tax record of 1785, she is recorded as the proprietor of a sizeable estate, comprising other houses and land in Feltham.
+The marriages of two of the Villebois daughters are also recorded: in 1793 of Jane Maria, and in 1815 of Charlotte.
+Frances died before seeing her oldest daughter married.

-Occupied by Sir William Cooper for 5 years still owned by 'Villebois'.
+Occupied by Sir William Cooper for five years, although still owned by the Villebois family.

 1825 - Not occupied

-George Thackrah was a builder.
-Maybe Been responsible for extensive alterations.
-Like the 'new' storey.
-George and Harriet lived there until land and house was sold by 'Villebois' in 1841.
+George Thackrah was a builder. and may have been responsible for extensive alterations, such as a new storey.
+George and Harriet lived there until land and house was sold by the Villebois family in 1841.

-Mr Augustus Frederick Westmacott ownedthe house and turned it into a boading school for budding young sculpturists.
+Augustus Frederick Westmacott owned the house and turned it into a boarding school for young sculptors

-Honorable Charles Peel esquire (Secretary of the Red Sea Telegraph Co), plus wife and six children was residents.
+The Honorable Charles Peel esquire, secretary of the Red Sea Telegraph Company, together with his wife and six children, were residents.

-Charles Morice esquire.
-Member of Stock Exchange in the city.
+Charles Morice, a member of Stock Exchange in the city, lived in the house.

-1886 - Major Browell came to Feltham, looking for possible Military land.
+Major Browell came to Feltham, looking for land for military use.

 A.W Smith / Market Gardener (Cabbage King)

-Gate into gardens of Feltham House.
-Narrow lane from Feltham High St towards Hanworth Park c1920.
+Gate into gardens of Feltham House showing the narrow lane from Feltham High Street towards Hanworth Park c1920.